mxcastro/mx-acme-demo/README.md

   * `provider "aws"`: Configures the AWS provider, currently set to `us-east-1` region.

-  * `module "networking"`: Deploys the VPC and subnet.
+  * `module "acme-networking"`: Deploys the VPC and subnet.

-  * `module "compute"`: Deploys the EC2 instance.
+  * `module "acme-compute"`: Deploys the EC2 instance.
 Pay attention to the `instance_type` variable here, as it's subject to the Sentinel policy.

 ### variables.tf